What is asynchronous learning?

 Here are eight tips to optimize your asynchronous learning strategy:

 This is the first and basic step to capture organizational knowledge in a meaningful way.
-Look for easy authoring tools that allow you to quickly create and publish e-learning courses.
-Set clear objectives and create crisp content to give learners a clear idea about what is expected of them.
-A user-friendly authoring tool like Easygenerator makes it easy for anyone in the organization to share their expertise in the form of a course, even if they don’t have a background in instructional design.
+Look for easy authoring tools that allow you to quickly create and publish asynchronous e-learning courses.
+Set clear objectives and create relevant content to give learners a clear idea about what is expected of them.

 Short videos engage learners more than visual text.
 You can include relevant Ted Talks, educational YouTube videos, or even create your own videos to engage your learners.
 Learners are more likely to retain information when visually engaged by videos than they would with other types of media.